-The Registrar of the Tribunal is currently Ms. Julia Schwartz, former Head of Legal Affairs at the OECD Nuclear Energy Agency.
+The Registrar of the Tribunal is currently Ms Ximena VÁSQUEZ-MAIGNAN, Head of the Office of Legal Counsel at the OECD Nuclear Energy Agency.

 The seat of the European Nuclear Energy Tribunal is in Paris, France, at the OECD headquarters, pursuant to Article 7(b) of the Protocol on the Tribunal.

 * Switzerland has signed the 1960 Paris Convention, the 1964 Additional and the 1982 and 2004 Protocols to amend the Paris Convention.
 On 9 March 2009, Switzerland deposited its instrument of ratification of the 1960 Paris Convention as amended by the 1964, 1982 and 2004 amending Protocols.
 As this ratification is effective only with respect to the 1960 Paris Convention as amended by all three Protocols, entry into force for Switzerland of the Paris Convention as so amended will only take place once the 2004 Protocol to amend the Paris Convention has itself entered into force.Top